 The dynamic and diverse nature of our program suits the social, cultural and educational needs of highly mobile local/global societies that are becoming increasingly fragmented and complex.
 Our emphasis on gender, migratory communities, colonialism, labour and representation also reflect perennial scholarly preoccupations: who we are, how we live and how we affect and are affected by our environments.

 Future students looking to do intense scholarly research related to the areas mentioned above will excel in the MA.
-Research-oriented coursework and thesis will provide a foundation for work at the doctoral level or in social services, business or government.
+Research-oriented coursework will provide a foundation for work at the doctoral level or in social services, business or government.
 The MA program meets current societal needs, complements extant programs in Ontario, and fits well within the context of graduate studies at Queen’s.
 The resources of the Department and the University will support incoming MA candidates.

 Career Opportunities after Gender Studies:

 - Immigration Services